-Alejandro is a Lecturer in Economics at City, University of London and a Research Fellow of CESifo (a global independent research network), the Nottingham Centre for Globalisation and Economic Policy (GEP) and the Centre for Finance and Macroeconomics (CFCM).
+Alejandro is a Senior Lecturer in Economics at City, University of London and a Research Fellow of CESifo (a global independent research network), the Nottingham Centre for Globalisation and Economic Policy (GEP) and the Centre for Finance and Macroeconomics (CFCM).

 His research explores how individuals and firms adjust to globalisation and focuses on three overarching themes:

 1. Documenting and quantifying the effect of export promotion policies such as subsidies and special economic zones on firm-level export performance, competitiveness and aggregate welfare;